PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 # 1. Modify Server Stack
 Adding/Removing/Substituting Instances in a Server Stack is considered to be a Database Transaction and thus it is not accomplished via peachydb_cluster_tool.py.
 Instead we have to rely on a different tool for this, which can be executed only from a client machine.
 This tool is called peachydb_modify_server_stack.py.

 As a first step obtain an EC2 Instance in the Client Stack from which the Server Stack Modification will be issued.
-If such an instance is not available then follow the steps  <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tool6-ClientStackAddInstances.md" title="Documentation"> Adding Instances to Client Stacks</a>.
+If such an instance is not available then follow the steps  <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tool6-ClientStackAddInstances.md" title="Documentation"> Adding Instances to Client Stacks</a> to add such a client instance.
+The EC2 Instance chosen can be one of the cheapest ones available.

 Once the Client Instance is available we can now Add/Remove/Substitute instances to the Server Stack.
 As a prerequisite please carefully read setions in Readme to understand numerous issue.